 Curiousity is a useful attribute for any aspiring photographer.
 Those that take a peek around the extra corner, wander over another dune or check out where a path or cave leads to are likely to return with the most interesting pictures.

-The more images that are taken the greater the likelihood that several will turn out to be special.
+The more images taken the greater the likelihood that several will turn out a bit special.

 Keep the camera ready

-In this situation the priority has to be getting the capture, do not worry about whether the camera is set up correctly.
+In this situation the priority has to be getting the capture, do not worry whether the camera is correctly set up.
 It is preferable to have an image which is not technically correct than completely miss it altogether.
 Additionally have it set for multi-exposures as this will increase the chances of one being correct.

-After the initial series of images have been taken have a quick check of the settings and set the camera up to enable an improved capture.
-This is where knowing the ‘tool’ will really pay off as the changes can be made efficiently before the chance is lost.
+After the first series of images are taken have a quick check of the settings, and set the camera up to enable an improved capture.
+This is where knowing the ‘tool’ will really pay off as the changes will be made efficiently before the chance is lost.
 Try capturing the scene from a few different angles and viewpoints if possible, one may turn out to be the ‘keeper’ of the series.